Jason-M-Kane/Reconfigurable-SVM-Architecture/tester_src/readme.md

 This executable was created to:

-1. Transmit the model data to the support vector machine hardware over a comm port
+&nbsp;&nbsp;&nbsp;&nbsp; Transmit the model data to the support vector machine hardware over a comm port.
-2. Command the start of classification
+&nbsp;&nbsp;&nbsp;&nbsp; Command the start of classification.
-3. Report the response time of the FPGA hardware
+&nbsp;&nbsp;&nbsp;&nbsp; Report the response time of the FPGA hardware.

-Before running, adjust the comm port to that of the serial port or bluetooth device that is to be used and recompile.
+Before running, adjust the following in config.h and recompile:
+&nbsp;&nbsp;&nbsp;&nbsp; A.) COM_PORT_TO_USE:  Should match that of the serial port or bluetooth device being used.

-Usage:
+&nbsp;&nbsp;&nbsp;&nbsp; B.) Model Selection:  Only define one of the models in this file.
+If a new model needs to be imported, the code will need to be adapted accordingly in the config file.

+Note:  This software will currently only run on Windows as it makes use of specific Windows API calls.

+**Usage:  Generic_SVM_Tester.exe**